hameza123/hameza123.github.io/content/posts/day8.md

 ## Day 8: What is Sysmon?
 Ressources :[MyDFIR Channel](https://www.youtube.com/@MyDFIR/)

-Of course.
-Here is a clear explanation of what Sysmon is.

 **Sysmon** (System Monitor) is a free, lightweight **system service** and **device driver** for Microsoft Windows, created by Microsoft.
 It's part of the Windows Sysinternals suite of tools.